turnerbenjamin/grid-cove/gc-back-end/docs/2._test-plans/user-story-1-test-plan.md

 ## Authentication Service (AS)

 - [x] AS1-1: It should call hash on bcrypt with the password
+- [x] AS1-2: It should throw a server error where hash fails
-- [ ] AS1-2: It should pass the user email and hashed password to create user on the User service
+- [ ] AS1-3: It should pass the user email and hashed password to create user on the User service
-- [ ] AS1-3: It should call create on the user model with the correct arguments
+- [ ] AS1-4: It should call create on the user model with the correct arguments
-- [ ] AS1-4: It should throw a duplicate email address error where the email address is a duplicate
+- [ ] AS1-5: It should throw a duplicate email address error where the email address is a duplicate
-- [ ] AS1-5: It should throw a duplicate username error where the username is a duplicate
+- [ ] AS1-6: It should throw a duplicate username error where the username is a duplicate
-- [ ] AS1-6: It should throw a server error for all other errors
+- [ ] AS1-7: It should throw a server error for all other errors
-- [ ] AS1-7: It should return the new user's details, without the password
+- [ ] AS1-8: It should return the new user's details, without the password

 ## Authentication Controller (AC)